Selling a Rental Property in California: Taxes, Capital Gains & 1031 Exchange Guide

 I want to sell my rental property fast, how can you help?

-I’m thinking of selling my rental property to Socal — how do I proceed? you might ask.
+I’m thinking of selling my rental to Socal — how do I proceed? you might ask.
 Well, don’t wait to reach out for the help and guidance you’re looking for.
 We’ve simplified the process to make it easier for anyone who is ready to sell their investment property quickly, and it all comes down to the following 4 simple steps:

 FAQs